ESiggstedt/Durian_fruit/README.md

 ## Trimmomatic
 _Trimming_Transcriptome.sh_
-Trimmomatic is used for trimming untrimmed Illumina reads, used to for example remove adapters.
+Trimmomatic is used for trimming untrimmed Illumina reads, for example removing adapters.
 Therefore the reads are the input.

 ## Canu
 _Genome_assembly_PacBio.sh_